 About SNAP Recertification in Illinois

-You must complete a SNAP recertification in IL if you wish to receive benefits past your eligibility period.
+You must complete SNAP recertification in IL if you wish to receive benefits past your eligibility period.
 You may complete important renewal activities through the ABE online portal or by first contacting your family community resource center.
-Be sure to submit your renewal forms before your eligibility period ends, or you may not qualify for additional benefits.
+Be sure to submit your renewal forms before your eligibility period ends or you may not qualify for additional SNAP benefits.

 An applicant may have his or her application for IL food stamps denied for a variety of reasons.
 Regardless of the reason, applicants have a right to appeal the decision and take part in a fair hearing.

 If you want to start the appeals process, you may file an appeal online or write a letter requesting a hearing to your IDHS office or the DHS email address.
 For an in-depth explanation of the SNAP appeals process, download our free guide.